 1261 Oakridge Farm Highway, Mooresville

 Carrigan Farms’ pumpkin patch has been around since 1975 and continues to be a traditional Mooresville family pastime.
-For $12/person you pick your own pumpkin off of the vine and get to make a trip through the petting zoo at the end of the patch.
+For $12/person, pick your own pumpkin off the vine and make a trip through the petting zoo at the end of the patch.

 Enjoy a DIY sunflower photo shoot as Carrigan Farms offers their sunflower patch during the fall season while they are in full bloom.
-Reservations are required and shoot cost $15/person.
+Reservations are required and cost $15/person.